TheLinuxEnthusiast/ecomm-aws-bluegreen/README.md

 #### Project setup

 **Prerequisites** : You'll need to create two ECR repositories in AWS, one for the frontend application and the other for the mariaDB backend.
 This will be needed before running.
-The Container names have been hard coded into the task definition.
+The container names have been hard coded into the task definition.

 1. Clone the github repository.

 ```

 > git clone https://github.com/TheLinuxEnthusiast/ecomm-aws-bluegreen.git
 > cd ecomm-aws-bluegreen/

 ```

 2. Change into the tf/ directory and initialize the project (Change the bucket name for your project otherwise you can remove the remote backend block).

 ```

 terraform {

   backend "s3" {